frntc/RAD/readme.md

 <img  align="right"  width="280"  src="https://raw.githubusercontent.com/frntc/RAD/main/Images/rad_logo.jpg">

 The **RAD Expansion Unit** is a cartridge/expansion for the C64 and C128 using a Raspberry Pi 3A+, 3B+ or Zero 2 to implement the actual functionality.
-Currently it emulates a *RAM Expansion Unit* up to 16mb (compatible to CBM 1700/1750/1764 REU, CLD Super 1750 Clone, CMD 1750/1750XL) and a *GeoRAM/NeoRAM memory expansion* up to 4mb.
+It emulates a *RAM Expansion Unit* up to 16mb (compatible to CBM 1700/1750/1764 REU, CLD Super 1750 Clone, CMD 1750/1750XL) and a *GeoRAM/NeoRAM memory expansion* up to 4mb.
 It also features a menu to browse, manage and launch REU- and GeoRAM-images, NUVIEs, PRGs and Vice Snapshots (VSF).

+The RAD also supports an external disk drive and printer emulator, the [**IECBuddy**](https://github.com/dhansel/IECBuddy/), which is the result of a great cooperation with David Hansel.
+The IECBuddy can be used to synchronize files with the RAD and is integrated into its menu.

-The RAD is designed to not only emulate existing extensions, other things that have already been tested (but not yet included here) are, for example, MOS 6510/8500 emulation (incl. turbo mode) or using the RAD as a (co-)processor (in fact the menu runs on the ARM CPU only).
+The RAD is designed to not only emulate existing extensions, other things that have already been tested (but not yet included here) are, for example, MOS 6510/8500 emulation (incl. turbo mode), using the RAD as a (co-)processor (in fact the menu runs on the ARM CPU only).
+With the RAD you can also play [Doom on your C64/C128](https://github.com/frntc/RAD-Doom).

 RAD's functionality is entirely defined by software.
 The connecting circuitry is quite simple and does not include any programmable ICs and is thus easy to build.
-It's a sibling of my other two projects: [Sidekick64](https://github.com/frntc/Sidekick64) and [SIDKick](https://github.com/frntc/SIDKick).
+It's a sibling of my other projects: [Sidekick64](https://github.com/frntc/Sidekick64), [SIDKick pico](https://github.com/frntc/SIDKick-pico) and [SIDKick](https://github.com/frntc/SIDKick).

+The RAD has been tested with various PAL-machines (C64s, C128, C128D) and NTSC-C64s/C128s, as well as with the Ultimate64 (the inner workings of the Commodore 64 Ultimate).
+More in-depth tests with SX64 or C64 Reloaded boards remain to be carried out (not by me, I don't own such machines/devices, but the RAD was reported to work).

 <p  align="center"  font-size:  30px;>